-When something seems to be wrong with your body, it can’t help but make you anxious.
-Your eyes are some of your most important sensory organs, and the idea of going blind or developing of vision problems can be terrifying.
+When something seems to be wrong with your body, it can help you feel anxious.
+Your eyes are are sensory organs, and the thought of going blind or developing vision problems can be terrifying.

-Eye floaters are translucent shapes that seem to float across your vision in the form of wiggly lines or “worms,” webs, or dots particularly in front of backgrounds of a solid color, such as a blue sky.
+Eye floaters are translucent shapes that float across your vision in the form of wiggly lines,web shapes or dots which sit on top of a solid background color.
 But what are they really, and what can you do to keep them from causing you anxiety?

 Questions You May Have About Floaters

-One of the most important things to remember is that one of the symptoms of anxiety is worrying that some issues mean more than they do.
-For example, someone without anxiety wakes up with back pain, stretches, and ignores it.
-Someone with anxiety wakes up with back pain, worries they may have hurt their back, worries that anxiety may also have caused it, etc.
+One of the most important things to remember is that one of the symptoms of anxiety is over analysing every day thoughts.
+For example, someone without anxiety wakes up with back pain, stretches and ignores it, however, someone with anxiety when they waken up with back pain, worry they may have hurt their back and may think that anxiety may also have caused it, etc.

 When floaters are making you anxious, there are probably a few questions that run through your head.
 These answers will hopefully help you to feel calmer about their existence.

 - Why Do I Have Them?
 Almost 98% of the time, they occur due to natural imperfections that develop within the vitreous humor.
 The vitreous humor is made of water and solid elements (namely natural collagen and “hyaluronic” acid).
-When the vitreous humor shrinks with age, the collagen is broken down into the tendril and dot-like deposits that you see.
+When the vitreous humor shrinks with age, the collagen is broken down into the tendril developing the dot like deposits that you see.
 The other 2% of the time, they occur due to either retinal detachment (also a natural occurrence later in life), or to retinal damage.
 Detachment, however, causes massive numbers of eye floaters all at once and many other symptoms.

 - How Common Is This Condition?
 The condition of seeing floaters is common enough to have its own official name.
 The clinical term for the condition of seeing floaters is “myodesopsia.”
 It is a fairly common condition that naturally occurs as a person ages and the clear vitreous humor within the eye develops imperfections.

 - Is It Possible To Look at Floaters Directly?
-If the way your floaters drift slowly through your vision but never let you look at them is driving you crazy, try lying on your back and looking straight up into a blue sky.
+Floaters will drift slowly through your vision, to help prevent this, try lying on your back and looking straight up into a blue sky.
 Lying down will cause the floaters to drift to the back and center of your eye, which should place them at the center of your vision.

 How to Treat Eye-Floaters and Floater Anxiety

-- Get More Sleep If you haven’t been sleeping, not only will your eyes be more uncomfortable in bright light (as pupil dilation and contraction, your eyes’ response to light, slows down with all of your other functions when you have not slept enough), but the blurry spots in the corners of your eye may cause you extra confusion and distress.
+- Get More Sleep If you are not sleeping well your eyes will become more uncomfortable in bright light but blurry spots in the corners of your eye may cause you extra confusion and distress.
 Getting extra sleep will help your body relax and recharge, reducing stress levels and simultaneously reducing the intensity of your reactions to stimuli such as eye floaters.

-- Stay Active Sitting still and doing nothing may cause your mind to register floaters as the most important thing happening, resulting in obsessive contemplation and eventually panic.
-When you start to feel this way, get up and take a walk, go for a bike ride, play with a pet or talk to a friend: you’ll soon notice that the floaters no longer seem as important to pay attention to.
+- Stay Active Sitting still and doing nothing may cause your mind to register floaters, resulting in obsessive worrying and panic.
+When you start to feel this way, get up and take a walk, go for a bike ride, play with a pet or talk to a friend; you’ll soon notice that the floaters no longer seem as important anymore.

-- Talk to Someone If you are still in doubt or concerned about your floaters, talking to a doctor may help alleviate those fears for good.
-If the doctor tells you not to worry, and the above techniques have not helped you to relax, it may be time to talk to a therapist to help you overcome the nagging thoughts that won’t allow you to relax.
+- Talk to Someone If you are still in doubt or concerned about your floaters, talking to a doctor may help alleviate those fears.
+If the doctor tells you not to worry, and the above techniques have not helped you to relax, it may be time to talk to a therapist to help you overcome the nagging thoughts that have been worrying you.